MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/reliability-failure-report.md

 ![Screenshot of the Supplemental Data section.](images/reliability-report-failure-hash.png)

-### Latest Cabs
+### Cabs reported recently

-The Latest Cabs section provides information on the latest cabs from different OS.
+This section includes details of the cabs recently reported from machines running the failing driver.

 ![Screenshot of the Additional References section.](images/reliability-report-latest-cabs.png)